Saueee/ttt-server-setup/README.md

 databases.cfg, admins_simple.ini and gamemode_casual_server.cfg MUST be edited!<br>
 Pack your ttt-config folder into a .zip archive named "ttt-config.zip"<br>
 Copy the archive into ./ttt-csgo/ and overwrite the example<br>
-Optional: Deploy your Info/Hompage in ./ttt-fastdl/content if you want Start Server with "docker-compose up"<br>
+Optional: Deploy your Info/Hompage in ./ttt-fastdl/content if you want<br>
+Start Server with "docker-compose up"<br>

 <br>